leilaz/landing-page/README.md

 # Wikimedia Research Landing Page

-View the page at https://research.wikimedia.org
+View the live page at https://research.wikimedia.org

 This repository is kept as an archive: a mirror of the production repository is at https://github.com/wikimedia/research-landing-page